navinranga/INSAMaps/README.md

 # INSA Maps

-**INSA Maps** is a simple Java application that calculates the shortest path between two rooms on the INSA Lyon campus using **Dijkstra's algorithm**.
+**INSA Maps** is a simple Java application (made during a 2nd year academic project) that calculates the shortest path between two rooms on the INSA Lyon campus using **Dijkstra's algorithm**.

 ## Features